• Skip to primary navigation

 Welding Certifications: Beyond Basic Skills

 While SKM certifies general competency, most industrial projects require process-specific welding qualifications.
-Commonly referenced standards in Malaysia include:
+The three standards most commonly referenced in Malaysia are:

 Fitting and Pipe Fabrication Standards

 Fitters in Malaysia are trained under mechanical installation and piping fabrication modules defined in NOSS.
-However, project-specific requirements may call for additional competencies, including:
+However, project-specific requirements frequently call for additional competencies that go beyond what standard TVET programmes cover.

 Safety and Compliance Requirements

-• CIDB Green Card (required for all construction site workers)
+CIDB Green Card — required for all construction site workers without exception

 Foreign Worker Considerations

-Non-compliance carries heavy penalties and can result in project shutdowns — a risk no employer can afford to take lightly.
+Non-compliance with foreign worker requirements carries heavy penalties and can result in project shutdowns — a risk no employer can afford to take lightly.

 Pre-Hiring Verification Checklist

-• Welding process certification (FCAW, SMAW, GTAW, etc.)
+• Welding process certification confirmed (FCAW, SMAW, GTAW, etc.)

 Why Certification Standards Matter